EzequielRamis/atex/README.md

 )
 ```

+> [!NOTE]
-**Author's note:** It can be difficult to understand, even more considering [this behaviour](#importing-atex-components), and might be unnecesary, but the option to use it exists.
+> It can be difficult to understand, even more considering [this behaviour](#importing-atex-components), and might be unnecesary, but the option to use it exists.

 ### IDE